Platinum Price Forecast for H2 of 2020: How Long Will the Retrace Last, Before the Long-Term Downtrend Resumes?

 The sentiment has been mostly negative for safe havens since 2011-12.
 The world started to leave the 2008-09 financial and economic crisis behind, so safe havens started to turn bearish, after the 2-3 year recovery period.
 Platinum was no different; it started declining in September 2011, and continued that trend until 2018, when it started to retrace higher, as a result of the US-China trade war.
 Since 2011, we have only seen platinum make some decent retraces to higher levels on two occasions – once in 2016, when the sentiment turned negative following the Brexit vote, and once in 2018-19, as a result of the trade war.
 On both occasions, the sentiment was the deciding factor.
 So, while the global economy was recovering during most of the last decade, and the market sentiment was positive, platinum declined.
 When the sentiment turned negative, platinum turned higher, as did other safe havens, such as gold.
 The crash from January until March was due to the USD correlation, which we will explain below, but the reversal since mid-March has been a result of the improving sentiment.
 The risk sentiment hasn’t exactly turned positive in recent months, but at least it has improved, compared to the abyss that it fell into during February/March, hence the bullish reversal in platinum.
 This seems contradictory for platinum as a safe haven, but the bullish momentum of the last several months can be attributed to its commodity status, since the global economy sank to the lowest levels and has now started climbing up, on the whole.
 Besides that, safe havens are also increasing, as the uncertainty for the future remains high.
 Speaking of that, the uncertainty will remain high until the US election and probably for a few months thereafter.
 That is likely to keep platinum well bid, but on the other hand, the economic rebound will slow down or even start to fade in the coming months, especially if the coronavirus and further lockdowns keep hanging over our heads.
 So, for platinum, it’s going to be a fight between the safe haven status and the commodity status.
 However, we still see the precious metal moving higher until the end of the year, but at a slower pace than it has been in the last few months.

 As with most other commodities, to get a complete idea of the price action and behavior in terms of platinum, we must look at the correlation with the USD, to determine whether it has followed the price action in the USD or if it has had a mind of its own.
 Because, if it follows the USD closely, we can predict the future of the commodity by predicting the future USD price action.
 Looking at the two monthly charts below, we see that the DXY only surged once between July 2014 and March 2015, while trading sideways most of the time.
 The XPT/USD on the other hand, has been on a constant bearish trend.
 This shows that the correlation with the USD hasn’t been very strong.
 This takes out the USD side when trying to predict the future of platinum, which makes it easier to trade in the longer term, although the correlation has increased in 2020.
-The DXY increased during the first three months of this year, but it has taken a plunge since April.
+The DXY increased during the first three months of last year, but started to plunge in April.
 The XPT/USD on the other hand, took a plunge during the first three months, but then reversed, and it has been bullish since then, showing that correlation has increased.
-But the same applies to most commodities in 2020.
-This points to further gains until the end of the year, but then the correlation will break up again.
+But the same applied to most commodities in 2020.
+That brought further gains until the end of the year, but then the correlation broke up again.

 The USD index has been trading sideways since 2015